waruhachi/platform/README.md

 ![Architecture of CLI->platform->agent](./readme-docs/architecture_diagram.png)

+The agent's source code is available in the [agent repository](https://github.com/appdotbuild/agent).

 ## Contributing

 If you're looking to contribute to the CLI, or to the control plane, please refer to our [CONTRIBUTING.md](./CONTRIBUTING.md) document.